roycehorta/IS215_AI_Helpdesk_Assistant_Degree_Programs/README.md

 ---
 ## Deployment

 Follow these steps in order.
-Complete AWS Setup (S3, DynamoDB, SES, IAM) before deploying Lambda or the frontend.
+Complete AWS Setup (S3, DynamoDB, IAM) before deploying Lambda or the frontend.

 **Deployment order:**
 1. [AWS Setup](#aws-setup) — S3, DynamoDB, IAM (do this first)